-Rebar steel commonly known as steel reinforcement is one of the vital components of modern construction.
+Rebar steel, commonly known as steel reinforcement, is a vital component of modern construction.
 Concrete is strong in compression but weak in tension.
 Steel is used in order to resist the tension that acts on the member due to bending or lateral loads.

-The most commonly used rebars are deformed steel bars namely Thermo Mechanically Treated bars (TMT bars) and High Yield Strength Deformed bars (HYSD) bars.
-These bars are circular in cross-section and have ribs protruding on the surface that improves the bonding between the concrete and steel.
+The most commonly used rebars are deformed steel bars, Thermo Mechanically Treated bars (TMT bars), and High Yield Strength Deformed bars (HYSD) bars.
+These bars are circular in cross-section and have ribs protruding on the surface, improving the bonding between the concrete and steel.

 b.
 Structural Steel: